cfpb/source-code-policy/practice.md

 ### Protecting sensitive information

 As part of responsibly working in the open, 18F team members are expected to protect information that needs to be protected.
 We already receive training and guidance about information we can’t publish for [ethical](https://www.oge.gov/web/oge.nsf/Topics), [legal](https://handbook.18f.gov/intro-to-18f-infrastructure/), and [security](https://gsaolu.gsa.gov/learn6.asp?courseid=11779) reasons — this section is a reminder about sensitive information (formally called “[controlled unclassified information](http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-171.pdf)”) to carefully protect when working with our open source projects.
 Sensitive information can include code, configuration, content, or documentation.
+(We have [approved options for sharing sensitive information](https://handbook.18f.gov/sensitive-information/).)

 If 18F team members aren't sure whether they should make something public, they should ask a person on our 18F Infrastructure team for advice _first_.
 (Try asking in [#infrastructure](https://18f.slack.com/messages/infrastructure), but ask a general question about the type of information, instead of pasting the actual information, since we can't put sensitive information in Slack.)